 Ways you can improve employer branding

+Your website and social media are key investment points.
+One of these two mediums will be the first touch point with a candidate in today’s digital age.
 The more you share and the more you interact with your audience constantly, the more impact you will have.
 Brand awareness is a powerful tool!

 Ensure you provide a promising employee experience.
-As mentioned, word of mouth is strong and an applicant who was treated poorly in the past could tarnish the company name, based on their experience.
+As mentioned, word of mouth is strong and an applicant who was treated poorly in the past could damage the company name, based on their experience.
 Successful or not, it is essential to communicate with the candidates.